Johnermac/noumenon/README.md

       - "3000:3000"
 ```

+> Now just: docker-compose up --build

+*It'll grab the images and start the app, when finish'd u can access the localhost:3000*

 > I'd recommend to use the 'Scan Directory' by itself because it takes 20~30 min to finish.
 The others Scans are very fast.

-If you want to install:
+*If you want to install*:

 ```
 git clone git@github.com:Johnermac/noumenon.git